yairEO/fakescroll/README.md

 ### [DEMO PAGE](http://yaireo.github.io/fakescroll)

 Uber lightweight & robust scrollbar replacement jQuery plugin.
-The internet deserves a performant custom scrollbar script that is flexiable, easy to use and only weights 4k.
+The internet deserves a performant custom scrollbar script that is flexible, easy to use and only weights 4k.

 ## Example markup for typical use-case